 In 2017, for the first time ever, the annual event had to be cancelled due to the BC Wild Fires that affected the proposed venue in Williams Lake, BC.
 The event was postponed and was held in Williams Lake in 2018.

-When COVID-19 hit us, the TRCR completed an unprecedented virtual workshop and full day event of technical papers, virtual field trips and awards in 2020 and in 2021 TRCR News Release.
+When COVID-19 hit us, the TRCR completed unprecedented virtual workshop and full day event of technical papers, virtual field trips and awards in 2020 and in 2021 TRCR News Release.
 Finally after the pandemic and restrictions were reduced, in 2022, a hybrid symposium was held with in-person sessions in Kimberley, BC.

 Promoting Excellence and Participation